Vibhav1207/Python-Course/01.Variables/README.md

 print(floor_value)      # Output: 3
 ```

-# 🔢 Integer Variables
+# 🔢 Integer Datatype

-An integer variable is used to store whole numbers (without a decimal point).
+An integer  is used to store whole numbers (without a decimal point).
 Integers can be both positive and negative.
 They are commonly used for counting and indexing.

-### Creating Integer Variables
+### Creating Integer Datatype

 - You can create an integer variable by assigning a whole number to a variable name.